Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise picture of where you’d like to be in the next year or two years?
-Failing to set achievable goals can hinder progress.
-Establish clear long-term and short-term objectives, prioritizing those with the most impact on your career advancement.
-In order to increase job satisfaction be sure your goals match personal interests.
+Do you have a clear view of where you’d like be in the next year, or two years?
+Failure to set goals that are achievable can hinder progress.
+Set clear, short and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To increase your satisfaction at work be sure your goals match personal interests.

 Neglecting Networking

-Making meaningful connections could lead to more opportunities for advancement and new jobs within your current position.
-Building strong networks should not only target senior employees, but also peers and former colleagues, as well as attending industry gatherings and events.
+Creating meaningful relationships can result in better job opportunities or advancements in your current job.
+Building strong networks should not only target senior employees, but also your former colleagues and peers. colleagues, as well as attendance at industry gatherings and events.

 - Participate in employee resource groups